archivd/interview-prep/resources/markdowns/ruby_on_rails.md

   - Reliable fetch (ensures no job loss even during crashes).
   - Batch jobs (group jobs with callbacks).
   - Rate limiting.
-  - More queue features like “pause queues.”
+  - More queue features like "pause queues."
 - **Sidekiq Enterprise:** Adds even more features like rolling restarts, leader election, security tools.

 **Summary:** Use free Sidekiq for simple apps.
 Use Pro/Enterprise for enterprises requiring advanced scaling, reliability, and monitoring.